Hello, thank you for stopping by!

 One of the worst things that can happen during the holiday season is getting sick!
 Sometimes, being around several people causes germs to spread faster than you can run away from.
-Since I am getting on a plane in the morning, I thought I would share my potato cure!
+Since I am getting on a plane in the morning, I thought I would share my, how potatoes cured our cough, with you!
 My youngest son was always sick when he was small – he has asthma, and his colds would always turn into pneumonia.
 We must have spent 100 nights in the children’s emergency room.
 It never failed – he caught a cold, runny nose, cough, sore throat, and bam – it was pneumonia the next day!

 I am not a naturalista by any means; I am that girl who calls the doctor for antibiotics, all the time, for everything.
 I just think they work for us, and I even try to have some on hand whenever we are traveling; however, it is really tough to find antibiotics when we are traveling.

 One summer vacation, I was at my wit’s end.
 This little boy had pneumonia again and again; he spent half his holiday on a breathing machine.
 I really did not know how to make him better.
 As a mom, it kills you to see your kids hurt or sick!